 Taenaka “When I received a request for a project from a customer after proposing to implement the precut method, it still motivates me in my work.
 It was a proposal-based project, but one of the decisive factors was our company's declaration of intent to use BIM to work on reducing CO2, and we were given the job.

-I realized the importance of demonstrating our commitment to the NOMURA through results and figures. social goodStrengthen activities that lead to I became convinced of the significance of going forward.”
+I realized the importance of being able to demonstrate a strong commitment to the environment through results and figures, and I think that in order for NOMURA to survive in this industry, Social GoodStrengthening activities that lead to I became convinced of the importance of continuing to do so."

 Taenaka says he wants to continue to be involved in approaches that have a big impact on the company.
 Here is my outlook for the future.